AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-marketo-moments.md

 >
 >**Definition**
 >
->* Moments: Anything that just ran, or is about to run goes here.
+>* [!UICONTROL Moments]: Anything that just ran, or is about to run goes here.
->* Favorites: Anything you make a favorite goes in here.
+>* [!UICONTROL Favorites]: Anything you make a favorite goes in here.
->* Later: Anything taking place later than this moment goes in here.
+>* [!UICONTROL Later]: Anything taking place later than this moment goes in here.
->* Done: Anything that finished running or you marked as done goes here.
+>* [!UICONTROL Done]: Anything that finished running or you marked as done goes here.

 OK, now that we've got that out of the way, let's take a peek at Marketo Moments on a phone!